 Hi there.
 This blog post is directed primarily to prospective psychology students.
 I think that’s a sizeable audience, due to our psychology department being quite high up in the league tables, and its relatively relaxed application process compared to Oxbridge.
-I hope this post will be informative in how the course is taught here at Bath and in my following post, how we are assessed.
+I hope this post will be informative in how the course is taught here at Bath, and I have written another post on how the psychology course here at Bath is assessed.
 Also I hope to provide a personal perspective of the course from someone who came into it without much psychology-related knowledge (I did Biology, Chemistry and Maths at A Level).
 There are four main ways we are taught in the first year: lectures, seminars, PC labs and self-teaching.
 Let’s get started!

 Most lectures in psychology are two hours long, with a ten minute break.
 The topics that are covered are (in my opinion) pretty interesting and include both theoretical and applied approaches in psychology.
 To make up for the long lecture times, we have less of them.
 On average one lecture a day, which makes for a lot of free time.
 Once assignments start however, things are a fair bit busier.
 Alongside the core modules, at the beginning of the year we are required to pick two optional modules.
 This is not a decision to take lightly - even though modules will give you the same number of credits, they vary significantly in their content, method of assessment and even in how many contact hours there are.
 For example I would advise prospective psychologists that haven’t taken psychology (or any essay based subject) at A Level, and are used to non-essay exams (e.g. in biology or chemistry) to consider taking the optional biology modules.
 They require more contact hours than other modules but if essays are a weak point they are really helpful.
 Some of the second year optional modules require you to take specific first year modules, so that is something else I have had to think about.
 So if you know you want to take a neuroscience module in the second year, you’ll have to take the biology optional module in the first year.